CNChennai/presentation/README.md

 # Presentation
-Presentations from the CNC Chennai meetup event.
+Presentations from the Cloud Natie Chennai meetup event.

 ## Table of content